marcinzh/skutek/CHEATSHEET.md

 |`ChoiceHandler`|`Choice`|`Vector[A]`|

-Multiple handlers can be associatively composed using `+!` operator, forming handlers that can handle greater sets of effects.
+Multiple handlers can be associatively composed using `+!` operator, forming handlers that can handle bigger sets of effects.
 For example:

 ```scala
 StateHandler(42.0) +!
 ErrorHandler[String] +!
 ChoiceHandler